The Investigation for New Discovery of Biomarkers

-BioFIND is a two-year observational clinical study designed to discover and verify biomarkers of Parkinson's disease (PD).
-The study is carried out at six academic sites in the United States and began recruitment in 2012.
-BioFIND is collecting clinical data and biospecimens, including blood and cerebrospinal fluid (CSF), in a population of 120 well-defined, moderately advanced PD subjects and 120 healthy controls.
+BioFIND is an observational clinical study designed to discover and verify biomarkers of Parkinson's disease (PD).
+The study was carried out at eight academic sites in the United States.
+Recruitment began in 2012 and closed in March of 2015.
+BioFIND collected clinical data and biospecimens, including blood and cerebrospinal fluid (CSF), in well-defined, moderately advanced PD subjects and healthy controls.

-BioFIND will follow standardized data acquisition protocols to ensure that tests and assessments conducted at multiple sites can be pooled.
-Data and samples acquired from study participants will enable the development of a comprehensive Parkinson's database and biorepository, which will be available to the scientific community to conduct research on novel PD biomarkers.
+BioFIND followed standardized data acquisition protocols to ensure that tests and assessments conducted at multiple sites could be pooled.
+Data and samples acquired from study participants have been placed in a comprehensive Parkinson's database and biorepository and are available to the scientific community for research on novel PD biomarkers.
 The study aims to complement PPMI to produce the most comprehensive and long-ranging dataset available for biomarker discovery work throughout the PD community.

 Only with collaborative efforts like BioFIND can we efficiently discover and verify biomarker candidates for PD.
 This study is sponsored by The Michael J. Fox Foundation for Parkinson's Research with support from the National Institute of Neurological Disorders and Stroke (NINDS).